Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Study Design

 \begin{itemize}

-\item \textbf{RQ1: How do different adversarial attack techniques affect the syntactic and semantic quality of adversarial examples generated for uncompressed and compressed models?} This question investigates how different adversarial attack techniques influence the syntactic and semantic quality of adversarial examples, where quality reflects the characteristics defined in Section \ref{Attack}.
+\item \textbf{RQ1: To what extent do different adversarial attack techniques preserve the syntactic and semantic quality of adversarial examples generated for uncompressed and compressed models?} This question investigates how different adversarial attack techniques influence the syntactic and semantic quality of adversarial examples, where quality reflects the characteristics defined in Section \ref{Attack}.
 By evaluating these characteristics, we ensure that any observed performance degradation is attributable to the models themselves, thereby reflecting the effectiveness of adversarial examples in assessing model robustness before and after compression.

-\item \textbf{RQ2: How do compression strategies affect the robustness of language models for code when subjected to adversarial attacks?} This research question aims to assess whether compression compromises the resilience of models against adversarial attacks.
+\item \textbf{RQ2: Does model compression degrade the adversarial robustness of language models for code compared to their uncompressed counterparts?} This research question aims to assess whether compression compromises the resilience of models against adversarial attacks.
 To investigate the impact, we directly compare the robustness of compressed and uncompressed models under adversarial attacks.

-\item \textbf{RQ3: Which compression strategy yields the most robust compressed models under adversarial attacks?} In RQ3, we systematically assess which compression strategy most effectively preserves the adversarial robustness of models.
+\item \textbf{RQ3: Among different compression strategies, which one best preserves adversarial robustness?} In RQ3, we systematically assess which compression strategy most effectively preserves the adversarial robustness of models.
 To address this research question, we evaluate and compare the performance of different compression strategies on models when subjected to adversarial attacks.

 \item \textbf{RQ4: Does reducing model size through compression lead to a trade-off with adversarial robustness?} This research question examines whether increasing compression efficiency, that is, reducing model size, comes at the cost of decreased adversarial robustness.
 We evaluate this trade-off using \%ASR and the AMQ metrics.